EAISI/application-project-nhs-proms/Treebeard-steps-to-build.md

 dfc.provider_code = dfc.provider_code.astype('str')
 ```

-All notebooks except 4.0 now run locally.
+All notebooks except 4.0 now run locally without errors.
 Leaving 4.0 as it is wip.

-### Running on treebeard
+### Get Running on treebeard

 # create user account
 treebeard configure

-# create treebeard.yaml file (already included)
+# create treebeard.yaml file (already included.
+Nb I have ignored the data folder as code is pulling from github)
 # treebeard setup

 # submit to cloud build